James Holder (businessman): Career

 In 2003, Holder co-founded Superdry with Julian Dunkerton as a market stall in Cheltenham.
 In 2004, they opened the brand's first physical store in Covent Garden, London.
 Holder was responsible for clothing design and brand development at the company.

 Holder said that he and Dunkerton spotted a "huge gap" in the UK men's market.
 He has said that the initial inspiration for the brand was Dunkerton's love of Americana and his love of Japan and typography.

 In 2005, Superdry experienced a period of growth after David Beckham was seen wearing the brand.

 In 2010, the business was floated.
 Holder led Superdry's product innovation division until 2016.
 Holder also led SuperDesignLab, which was responsible for launching spin-off brand Superdry Sport.

 In 2016, Holder resigned from the company, but continues to hold a stake.

 In 2018, Holder joined fellow co-founder Julian Dunkerton in criticising Superdry's business strategy, claiming that it was unable to compete with ASOS.com.

-In 2019, Holder founded JACK1T and Trench London.
-Both went into Administration in Spring 2021.